Leptospira noguchii: Fort Bragg, North Carolina outbreak

 In the summer of 1942, Fort Bragg, NC endured an outbreak of a sickness which presented with malaise, general aches and pains, headaches, and post-orbital pains.
 40 patients came in with these similar symptoms.
 Upon obtaining information about their recent actions, locations, and barracks, most patients said that they recently swam in lakes close to the Fort Bragg military complex.
 In about 95% of the patients presented with Splenomegaly in the early stages, and then on the fourth day a pretibial rash presented in most of the patients.
 While the patients were recovering, the doctors taking care of the soldier were stumped by the pathogen after the differential diagnosis.
-The doctors requested the Surgeon General was petitioned by the U.S. army to send others to help research the unidentified pathogen.
+At the request of the doctors, the Surgeon General was petitioned by the U.S. army to send others to help research the unidentified pathogen.

 Dr. Norman H. Topping, Maj.
 Cornelius B. Phillips, and Dr. John R. Paul all were sent to investigate the pathogen.
 They concluded that the pathogen was water-borne and not transferred by any kind of insect.
 In 1944, Capt.
 Hugh Tatlock finally completed a transfer of the pathogen to a mammal, causing them to figure out that the pathogen is only transferable between mammals.
 In 1945, Capt.
 Tatlock finally thought he classified the pathogen as a virus.
 Later, in 1951, when the necessary technology became available to perform agglutination tests and cross-reference agglutination tests, they found that it was a species of the genus Leptospira.
 At the time, the pathogen was thought to be called Leptospira Autumnalis, but upon further study of the whole-genome, it was later reclassified as a serovar of Leptospira noguchii.
 This Leptospirosis became known as “Fort Bragg Fever.”